TIME Coin Documentation

 Each block produces 100 TIME, distributed as follows:

-• Block Producer: 30 TIME (VRF-selected leader)
+โข Block Producer: 30 TIME (VRF-selected leader)

-• Treasury: 5 TIME (on-chain, governance-controlled)
+โข Treasury: 5 TIME (on-chain, governance-controlled)

 How Rewards Work

-consensus_participants_bitmap of the previous block — meaning it actively participated in gossip or TimeVote during that block period.
+consensus_participants_bitmap of the previous block โ meaning it actively participated in gossip or TimeVote during that block period.
 Downtime means missed rounds; missed rounds mean no eligibility for that block's reward.

 Reward Factors

-- Tier: Higher tiers win a larger single-block payout (14 / 18 / 25 TIME)
+- Tier: Higher tiers have a larger pool per block (Bronze 14 / Silver 18 / Gold 25 TIME), split among that tier's active nodes

 - Active nodes in your tier: More competing nodes means fewer wins per node, but the same long-run expected average

-- Uptime: Missed blocks = missed reward eligibility — no stake is penalised for downtime
+- Uptime: Missed blocks = missed reward eligibility โ no stake is penalised for downtime

-- Block time: 10 minutes — 144 blocks per day, 52,560 per year
+- Block time: 10 minutes โ 144 blocks per day, 52,560 per year

 - No halving: 100 TIME per block with no emission cuts, ever